martinkallstrom/realtime-voice-server/translation-chatbot/README.md

 This app listens for user speech, then translates that speech to Spanish and speaks the translation back to the user using text-to-speech.
 It's probably most useful with multiple users talking to each other, along with some manual track subscription management in the Daily call.

+See a quick video walkthrough of the code here: https://www.loom.com/share/59fdddf129534dc2be4dde3cc6ebe8de

 ## Get started

 ```python